Prefer to watch helpful content? Watch the video here:

 On average, seniors are watching 47 hours and 13 minutes every week.

-This is a sign that our elder generation is at risk for living sedentary lives and being disengaged from the world, even if watching TV makes them feel like they’re staying in touch.
+This is a sign that our elder generation is at risk for living sedentary lives, being disengaged from the world, and having an unhealthy retirement, even if watching TV makes them feel like they’re staying in touch.

 Sure, diet and exercise are the most obvious routes to living a healthy retirement lifestyle — but the invisible factors are just as important.

-So rather that provide you with a suggested meal plan or exercise regimen (because those are everywhere), I’d like to share with you three hidden secrets to avoiding an unhealthy retirement lifestyle.
+So rather than provide you with a suggested meal plan or exercise regimen (because those are everywhere), I’d like to share with you three hidden secrets to avoiding an unhealthy retirement lifestyle.

 The invisible stuff counts, too.